dataMagic89/IpoListingMoneyControl/README.md

 And, then the model is compiled, trained, tested and the performance is evaluated.

 Model Parameters are tunned to improve the performance of the model.

+Please have a look at the attached notebook for further details.